 (d) Page Limitations in Civil Rights Lawsuits.
 Absent leave of court, complaints and the initial responsive pleadings thereto filed in civil rights proceedings shall not exceed thirty pages, excluding attachments.
 Documents that exceed ten pages in length must include a table of contents and table of authorities, with page references.
 Tables and certificates of service and conference shall not counted against the applicable page limit.

 (a) At the commencement of the action, counsel shall prepare and file the civil cover sheet, Form JS 44, along with the complaint.
 When filing a patent, trademark, or copyright case, counsel is also responsible for electronically filing an AO Form 120 or 121 using the event Notice of Filing of Patent/Trademark Form (AO 120) or Notice of Filing of Copyright Form (AO121).

 If service of summons is not waived, the plaintiff must prepare and submit a summons to the clerk for each defendant to be served with a copy of the complaint.
 The clerk is required to collect the filing fee authorized by federal statute before accepting a complaint for filing.

 (b) Electronic Filing of Complaints.
 Attorneys must electronically file a civil complaint upon opening a civil case in CM/ECF.

-(d) Service of civil process shall not be executed by the United States marshal except for government initiated process, extraordinary writ, or when ordered to do so by a judge.
-The party requesting service shall be responsible for preparing all process forms to be supplied by the clerk.
-When process is to be served by the United States marshal, the party seeking service shall complete the required U.S. Marshal Form 285.
+(d) Service of civil process shall not be executed by the United States Marshal except for government initiated process, extraordinary writ, or when ordered to do so by a judge.
+The party requesting service is responsible for preparing all process forms to be supplied by the clerk.
+When process is to be served by the United States Marshal, the party seeking service shall complete the required U.S. Marshal Form 285.